chiawase/chi-11ty/content/now.md

 ### Stuff on my mind

-- I'll just post my Antelope Canyon photos when I feel like it
+- started working on [Webmentions](https://github.com/chiawase/chi-11ty/issues/8) and I have half of the implementation ready; just need to figure out how to send out webmentions automatically (if that's even possible XD)
-- I should set up my site so that it's easy for me to update even on the go, right now everything lives on my personal PC <-- this is still on my mind
+- this is still on my mind: setting up the Webring for [Tambayan 404](https://tambayan404.com) members too haha
-- I really want to get [Webmentions](https://github.com/chiawase/chi-11ty/issues/8) set up on soon and maybe the Webring for [Tambayan 404](https://tambayan404.com) members too haha
+- I got new keyboard switches hehe

 ### Music on Repeat
 - anything from [sakanaction](https://open.spotify.com/artist/0hCWVMGGQnRVfDgmhwLIxq?si=4S6qkjAJSySUlNdrmZcj8g)